Abracadabra (Lady Gaga song): Critical reception

-A Vulture article in 2025 called it Gaga's eight best song from her discography, saying: "she's never written a witchy house symphony quite like this.
-After accusations of being an occult practitioner in the 2010s, it's ironic that the song in which she actually casts a spell is one of her most life-affirming tracks."
-L'Officiel described it as an "electropop anthem" with ritualistic undertones, while HuffPost called it an "infectious" track that recalls the energy of The Fame (2008) and Born This Way.
+A Vulture article in 2025 ranked it as Gaga's eighth best song, describing it as a distinctive and life-affirming entry in her discography.
+HuffPosts Daniel Welsh called it an "infectious" track that recalls the energy of The Fame (2008) and Born This Way (2011).
 The Statesman highlighted its "quintessential Gaga maximalism", with Marie Claire dubbing it a "vampiric dance anthem".
 Writing for GO, Abbie Thompson emphasized its "catchy chorus, vibrant house beats and piercing rhythm", predicting it would become a staple in queer nightlife.